Employee of the Year Award

 Each question, or piece of information requested, will be allocated a score (maximum score included with the question).
 Judges will score the answer of each question out of that score and give the nomination a total score out of 10 - these scores will be added up (maximum 100 points) and used to the determine a winner.

 Nominee's job title

 About the Nominee (worth up to 20 points)

-Anything else you would like the judges to know (worth up to 10 points)
+Is there anything else you would like the judges to know to assist them with the judging process? (worth up to 10 points)